-Near Tower, 39,300-acre Lake Vermilion provides good fishing for a wide variety of species, including bass, crappies, muskies and walleyes.
+Near Tower, 39,300-acre Lake Vermilion provides some of northeastern Minnesota's best fishing for a wide variety of species, including bass, crappies, muskies and walleyes.
 Just west of Grand Rapids, Lake Winnibigoshish and its 56,500 acres of water produce excellent fishing for jumbo perch in the fall.
 Anglers who want a shot at a trophy walleye should troll shallow-running crankbaits in the shallows after dark.

 When it comes to big walleyes in the fall, the Rainy River is a great place to catch them.
 Those fish leave Lake of the Woods and move into the Rainy River to feed on minnows, Drewes said.
 “Those walleyes really do go on a strong feeding binge in the fall,” he said.

 During the 2016 Toyota Bassmaster Angler of the Year Championship, many of the world’s top bass fishermen deemed 128,000-acre Lake Mille Lacs as the world’s best for bass, with Bassmaster officially declaring it No. 1 in its 2017 rankings.
 The winner of that tournament, Minnesota’s own Seth Feider—who caught 15 smallmouth bass that averaged more than 5 pounds apiece—says fall is the best time to catch the biggest of the lake’s smallmouth bass.